oernster/wifiplug-internet-maintainer/README.md

 run 'pyinstaller -F plug.py'

 This will create a dist directory in your repo directory.
-Rename the plug executable in the folder to routerplug if you want.
+Rename the plug executable in the folder to 'routerplug'

-Move plug to your applications folder.
+Copy the routerplug program to your applications folder on your Mac.

 In System Preferences, select Users and Groups, then select yourself or admin as a user, unlock, enter your password and press the top right button 'Login items.'
-Now with the '+' button, select the plug application.
+Now with the '+' button, select the routerplug application.
 Relock.

 Reboot!